 Below Thomas W. Schaller walks us through how he approaches a painting.
-See the process first hand in his video COMING SOON.
-Add your name here to learn more when it becomes available.
+See the process first hand in his video "Watercolor: The Power of Design" available now!

 I am inspired to paint by any number of influences.
 I may be inspired by some actual scene, by something or someone I observe in the world around me.
 But like all of us, I have a great well of observations in my internal “library”.
 So while real time observation can be crucial, it is no less important than memories, dreams, or pure invention.

 So something I see may trigger the possible intent for a painting.
 But also something I remember, something I read, some piece of music I hear, or something I simply invent may do so as well.
 A common misconception is that artists always paint what is “beautiful”.
 I don’t disagree, but I have an expansive idea of beauty.
 Beauty is not always so pretty.
 Honesty is beautiful.
 Anger and sorrow can be as beautiful as are joy and laughter.
 No emotion should be off the table in the library of art.

 Once I have an idea of my intent – what I think the purpose of my painting is to be – I begin the process of design.

 Most usually, I will do a small compositional/value study to hammer out the main questions to be answered before I begin the final work.
 My sketchbook is really a kind of visual diary that I use as a “battleground for ideas”.
 I see what might work, what might work better, and what might not work at all.
 I try out concepts in quick small informal sketches – usually in simple black and while graphite pencil sketches – until some idea begins to click.